-We’ve gathered the most surprising, horrifying, and enlightening sales statistics on cold calling, social selling, sales training, and much more.
+We’ve gathered the most surprising, horrifying, and enlightening sales stats on cold calling statistics, social selling, sales training, facts, and much more.

 Whether you are a sales rookie or an experienced veteran, these 21 sales stats will knock your socks off and perhaps inspire you to improve the way you sell.
 Scroll to the bottom of the post to see the sales stats SlideShare.
 Enjoy and share!